w3c/wai-intro-wcag/content/wcag3-intro.md

 ### Who Develops WCAG 3

-The WCAG technical documents are developed by the Accessibility Guidelines Working Group ([AG WG](https://www.w3.org/WAI/GL/)), the AG WG Silver Task Force, and the Silver Community Group.
+The WCAG technical documents are developed by the Accessibility Guidelines Working Group ([AG WG](https://www.w3.org/WAI/GL/)) with the AG WG Silver Task Force and the Silver Community Group.
 These Groups are part of the World Wide Web Consortium ([W3C](http://www.w3.org)) Web Accessibility Initiative ([WAI](https://www.w3.org/WAI/)).

 We welcome your [comments](/standards-guidelines/wcag/commenting/) on the WCAG 3 Working Drafts.